balsama/server-configuration/Initial-Setup.md

     $ sudo vi /etc/fail2ban/jail.local

 > Set “enabled” to “true” in the [ssh-ddos] section.
-> *Also, set "port" to whatever you chose earlier if you changes it from 22*
+> *Also, set "port" to whatever you chose earlier if you changed it from 22*

 Restart Fail2Ban: